Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 ## Chapter 1: The Role of Algorithms in Computing

-A <mark>computational problem</mark> is a specification of a desired input-output relationship. e.g.
+A <mark-blue>computational problem</mark-blue> is a specification of a desired input-output relationship. e.g.

 > **Computational problem**: Sorting
 >